-How Nebraska does Digital citizenship
+How Nebraska Does Digital Citizenship

 Nebraska’s Digital Citizenship Framework

-In a world where students are growing up within an ever-changing digital landscape, this framework supports schools in helping learners develop the skills, judgment, and agency they need as they navigate digital spaces from childhood into adulthood.
+This framework helps Nebraska educators use common language to define digital citizenship as far more than online safety alone.
+In a world where students are growing up within an ever-changing digital landscape, it supports schools in helping learners develop the skills, judgment, and agency they need to navigate digital spaces safely, thoughtfully, and responsibly from childhood into adulthood.

 The Four Strands of the Digital Citizen Framework